 This oil painting on panel is dated 1595 and was given to the Abbey by Dean Joseph Wilcocks, according to the inscription on the back.
 The face of the elderly queen was painted over to make her look younger, probably in 1760.
 The inscription shows it was painted in the 37th year of her reign and contains a chronogram (although this makes the date 1597).
 She holds a glove in her left hand and a fan in her right.

 Painting not available for public viewing but photos of the recently cleaned painting can be purchased.

 A large portrait of The Queen in her State dress and robe standing on the Cosmati pavement in the Abbey, by Australian artist Ralph Heimans, was purchased in 2013 and given to the Abbey by a generous donor).
 A postcard is available from the Abbey shop.
 It is on public display in the new Queen's Diamond Jubilee Galleries

-A 15th century portrait on wood was presented to the Abbey in 1906 and hangs in a room within the Deanery.
+A 15th century portrait on wood of Henry IV was presented to the Abbey in 1906 and hangs in a room within the Deanery.

 Not available for public viewing.